rosstimson/chef-terraform/README.md

 [Terraform][terraform] is an open source tool that allows you to configure entire infrastructure stack as code.

+### Transfer of Ownership
+As of v2.1.1, the ownership of this cookbook was transferred to [haidangwa].
+From this point forward, all issues and pull requests should be submitted at https://github.com/haidangwa/chef-terraform.

 Requirements
 ------------
 ### Chef Client